Twin Arrows, Arizona

 Twin Arrows is a ghost town located in the central part of Arizona on U.S. Route 66 (US 66) in Coconino County between the city of Flagstaff and the town of Winslow.

 History

 The area in which Twin Arrows is located was inhabited by the Hopi and Navajo tribes.
 The Navajo fought against the Apaches in the area.
 The first settlers of European descent to arrive in the area were the Spanish conquistadores.
 The area became part of Mexico when Mexico gained its independence from Spain.

-The United States fought against Mexico in what is known as the Mexican–American War.
-The war ended officially when the 1848 Treaty of Guadalupe Hidalgo was signed and forced onto the remnant Mexican government.
+The United States and Mexico fought in what is known as the Mexican–American War.
+The war ended officially when Mexico capitulated and the 1848 Treaty of Guadalupe Hidalgo was signed with the Mexican government.
 It specified its major consequence, the Mexican Cession of the northern territories of Alta California and Santa Fe de Nuevo México to the United States.